davidmalcolm/gcc-python-plugin/docs/tree.rst

    Corresponds to the `tcc_binary` value of `enum tree_code_class` within GCC's own C sources.

+   .. py:attribute:: location

+      The :py:class:`gcc.Location` for this binary expression

    Has subclasses for the various kinds of binary expression.
 These
    include: